-To successfully continue in 2019, proposed activities within project goals of the DSA are prioritised on a first and second level basis.
+To successfully continue in 2020, activities within project goals of the DSA are prioritised on a first and second level basis.
 This prioritisation process coincides with the DSA Audit and Risk Committee role in terms of risk analysis which is reviewed on an annual basis.
 Although this document mainly reflects on statutory activities, DSA non-statutory activities are included in the level of priorities in view of the company’s balanced approach to achieve its main objectives.

 First level priorities: